NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Light Paws.md

 You can balance on your toes to step carefully over obstructions.

-You Stride and then [[Actions/Step|Step]], or Step and then Stride, ignoring difficult terrain during this movement.
+You Stride and then Step, or Step and then Stride, ignoring difficult terrain during this movement.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*